pagyP/azurefirewall-microhack/Student/00-prereqs.md

 ## Introduction

-All the elements of hack are using a predefined Terraform template to deploy the base environment.
+Azure Network Security is an extensive topic, and you have lots of choices when it comes to the solution as native or custom (NVA) depends on requirements.
+All the elements of the hack are using a predefined Terraform template to deploy the base environment.
 You will deploy these resources in your Azure subscription in two differents Azure regions.

 At the end of this section, your base environment build looks as follows:</br>